 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Not only have we seen the top Nijmegen sights, we have also tasted the local fare (and craft beer!) and learned a bit of the area’s intriguing history.
+Not only have we seen the top Nijmegen sights, we have also tasted the local fare (and craft beer) and learned a bit of Nijmegen’s intriguing history.
 While sightseeing in Nijmegen, we have gotten a good feel for the youthful and vibrant atmosphere.
-We are sharing our top tips for visiting Nijmegen for the best experience!
+We are now sharing our top tips for visiting Nijmegen.

 Introduction to Nijmegen, Netherlands